Sonnentierchen/forschungsprojekt/README.md

 ## Play Around

 This code was written to get a first hold on the network implementation.
-This part consistet of the following classes:
+This part consisted of the following classes:

 * calc_bbs.py - to run the net on some image examples and visually assess the quality of the bounding boxes
 * extract_frames.py - to extract images form the videos in combination with
-* manual_frame_extraction = which called the function from the file above with specific paths
+* manual_frame_extraction.py - which called the function from the file above with specific paths

 ## Precision Assessment